grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/00 Tutorial/400 Reuse and re-run tests.md

 1. Run the script with and without the `-e` flag.

-What is the scenario when you run `k6 run main.js`?
+   - What happens when you run `k6 run main.js`?
-What is it when you run `k6 run main.js -e WORKLOAD="./stress.json"`
+   - What about `k6 run main.js -e WORKLOAD="./stress.json"`?

 If its an object, you can modularize it.
-Since k6 scripts are JavaScript, where essentially everything is an object, you can modularize essential everything.
+Since k6 scripts are JavaScript, where essentially everything is an object, you can modularize essentially everything.

 ## Next steps